How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Rather than getting involved in managing property – which is not their core business – mortgage financiers are inclined to offer substantial markdowns just to offload them from their books.
 This is what makes them great bargains.
 In addition, except in a sale by private treaty, the lender is not obligated to secure any of the defaulter’s interest in the property.
 This means that the price may be significantly lower than the market value of the property.
 Defaulters ultimately lose their entire investment since there is no legal requirement on the lenders to recover any amounts from the sale of a collateralized property above the outstanding loan.

 The best bargains rarely make it to public auction.
 These are usually referred to as short sales or sale by private treaty.
 On the initiative of either the property owner or the lender, when the borrower falls behind on their mortgage payments and the lender has commenced legal action to recover the property, the property may be sold.
-These properties are much more profitable because both the lender and the property owner are highly motivated to sell rather than bother with the cost, hustle or, risk necessitated by public auction.
+These properties are much more profitable because both the lender and the property owner are highly motivated to sell rather than bother with the cost, hustle or risk necessitated by public auction.

 Short sales are usually win-win for both the lender and borrower, which means both parties are looking to mitigate their losses and are willing to accept less than the full balance owed on the existing mortgage.
 They work especially well if the property condition is bad enough to reduce the current market value below the loan balance (usually dilapidated properties).
 At the bare minimum, short sales can guarantee the investor potential returns of up to 15% of market value on securing distressed property.
 The Land Act prescribes that land or property must be sold at a reserve price when sold under public auction.